 Candidates to the certificate programs must hold a bachelor's degree and submit an application for study in the graduate program along with all necessary documents.

-The core curriculum is made up of 3 courses (9 credits) and 2 additional management courses of your choosing.
+The core curriculum is made up of 3 courses (9 credits) and 2 additional elective courses of your choosing.

 This course provides students with an understanding of how to design and deliver media support services for health media productions, health communication campaigns, and organizations developing their health communication capacity.
 Focused activities reflect health and science themes to benefit the public at large, as well as special populations and health care institutions, such as hospitals.
 Students learn to use and value the media in its potential to be a resource for lifelong learning, health promotion, and positive social change through educating the population about health messages and wellness themes.